Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Introduction

 \cite{cheng-nonconvex} considered the problem of sampling from a target distribution $p(x)\propto \exp(-F(x))$ where $F:\R^d \to \R$ is $L$-smooth everywhere and $m$-strongly convex outside a ball of finite radius $\mathcal{R}$.
 They proved upper bounds for the time required to sample from a distribution that is within $\varepsilon$ of the target distribution with respect to the $1$-Wasserstein distance for both underdamped and overdamped methods that scales polynomially in $\varepsilon$ and $d$.
 They also show that underdamped MCMC has a better dependency with respect to $\varepsilon$ and $d$ by a square root factor.
-In our analysis, we consider a larger class of non-convex functions since we do not assume strong convexity in any region, and therefore the distance to the invariant distribution scales exponentially with dimension $d$ in the worst-case.
+Compared to this paper, in our analysis, we consider a larger class of non-convex functions $F(x)$ that satisfy the dissipativity condition, a weaker condition that does not require strong convexity outside a region.
+Under our assumptions, the best known bounds are such that the distance to the invariant distribution scales exponentially with dimension $d$ in the worst-case but not polynomially in $d$ (see e.g. \cite{Raginsky,xu2018global}).
 When $F$ is globally strongly convex (or equivalently when the target distribution $p(x) \propto \exp(-F(x))$ is strongly log-concave), there is also a growing interesting literature that establish performance bounds for both overdamped MCMC (see e.g. \cite{Dalalyan}) and underdamped MCMC methods (see e.g. \cite{Cheng,Mangoubi-Smith17}).
-When the log-posterior distribution is smooth and strongly convex, \cite{chatterji2018theory} develop variance-reduction techniques that improve the performance of the overdamped Langevin MCMC for the finite-sum problem \eqref{def-emp-risk}. \cite{xu2018global} apply variance reduction techniques to overdamped MCMC to improve performance when the empirical risk can be non-convex satisfying a dissipativity assumption.
-However these results do not give guarantees for the risk minimization problem \eqref{opt-pbm}.
-In this work, we also focus on non-convex problems under the same dissipativity assumption, however we obtain guarantees for both the risk minimization problem and the empirical risk minimization and our results improve the existing results from \cite{xu2018global} with variance-reduction techniques obtained for overdamped MCMC in terms of dependency to the spectral gap parameter.
-However, we suspect that variance-reduction methods described in \cite{chatterji2018theory,xu2018global} for overdamped dynamics can be applicable to our setting as well and this will be the subject of future work.
-We also note that underdamped Langevin MCMC (also known as Hamiltonian MCMC) and its practical applications have also been analyzed further in a number of recent works (see e.g. \cite{lee2018convergence,betancourt2017geometric,betancourt2017conceptual,betancourt2014optimizing}).
+In this particular setting, the fact that underdamped Langevin MCMC (also known as Hamiltonian MCMC) can improve upon the best available bounds for overdamped Langevin MCMC algorithms has also been proven (\cite{Cheng,Mangoubi-Smith17,dalalyan2018kinetic,chatterji2018theory}.
+Similar results have also been established when $F(x)$ is convex but not strongly convex (\cite{dalalyan2019}).
+Compared to these papers where $F(x)$ is convex, our assumptions are weaker as we allow $F(x)$ to be non-convex as long as it is dissipative.